MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptercx-receive-side-scaling-rss-.md

 2. The driver's datapath queues must be created and ready to accept requests.
 3. The driver must be in the *D0* power state.

-Because of these criteria, the design of RSS in NetAdapterCx guarantees that the system will not call a client's RSS callbacks and enable RSS until the very end of the [power-up sequence](power-up-sequence-for-a-netadaptercx-client-driver.md).
+The design of RSS in NetAdapterCx guarantees that the system will not call a client's RSS callbacks and enable RSS until the very end of the [power-up sequence](power-up-sequence-for-a-netadaptercx-client-driver.md).
 Clients do not have to manage indirection table move requests or handle other RSS events until everything they need is ready.

 Later, when the driver is unloading, NetAdapterCx will not call RSS callbacks after datapath queues have been destroyed during the [power-down sequence](power-down-sequence-for-a-netadaptercx-client-driver.md).
-Since datapath queues are torn down as the first step during power-down, this means that clients do not have to handle possible RSS events at any stage during power-down.
+Since datapath queues are torn down as the first step during power-down, this means that clients do not have to handle possible RSS events at any other stage during power-down.

 ## Setting RSS capabilities